-This Gingerbread Cake Truffles Recipe is a spicy and moist recipe, which is made with rich molasses and tangy cream cheese.
-It’s a great choice for holiday parties, ready in about 3 hours and 30 minutes.
+This Gingerbread Cake Truffles Recipe is a spiced and festive recipe, which is made with rich molasses and tangy cream cheese.
+It’s the perfect holiday treat, ready in about 2 hours and 30 minutes.

 Jump to RecipeGingerbread Cake Truffles Recipe Ingredients